trickeydan/website/content/posts/soton-analytica.md

 win things for creating slightly useless code.

 I think the only way that anybody reading this article will take this even somewhat seriously is if I start with the tech behind the project.
 I have previously worked on "massively multiplayer" project on Brumball.
 However, this time I seeked to build on the problems that we had during that project to create a much more reliable system that could cope with more users and hopefully have nicer code.
-This inevitably ment not using Java for the server this time, that was a crazy idea before and I would worry about my sanity if I were to think it was a good idea to do that again.
+This inevitably meant not using Java for the server this time, that was a crazy idea before and I would worry about my sanity if I were to think it was a good idea to do that again.
 Java is nice for many applications and I particularly like it's ability to build abstraction over problems.
 It's just not for web.
 Hence we went with [Flask][flask].